fikirtederibe/Movie-App/README.md

 Usage
 Search for movies by entering keywords in the search bar.
-Click on a movie to view its details.
+hover over a movie to view its details.

 Contributing
 Contributions to the Movie App project are welcome!
 If you have suggestions, bug reports, or would like to contribute code, please follow these steps: